jfilus/byteWIKI/docs/source/softwaredevelopment.rst

 -  **bytesatwork delivers tips for customizing an image**

-The image recipes can be found in:
+The image recipes can be found in

   ::